fricciardi/datetime2/docs/base_classes.rst

    The ``day_frac`` and ``to_utc`` arguments can be anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.
-In addition, it is also possible to use a 2-value tuple with integer values.
-This tuple represents the numerator and denominator of a fraction that will be passed to the :class:`fractions.Fraction` constructor.
+In addition, as in a Fraction object, two values can be used to represent numerator and denominator of the fraction.
+   This is possible only for the ``day_frac`` argument, not for ``to_utc``.

    The ``day_frac`` argument is stored in a read-only attribute with the same name.
 In addition to the types listed above, the ``to_utc`` argument